 Are you ensuring that the systems (infrastructure and application) you provide to your clients is available for operation and used as per agreed upon uptimes?
 Availability addresses whether the services you provide are operating with the type of availability that your clients expect AND documented in your SLA.
 The Availability principle typically applies to companies providing colocation, data centre, SAAS (Software As A Service) based services or hosting services to their clients.

-If the services you provide are financial services or e-commerce services and are concerned with transactional integrity, Processing Integrity is a principle that should be included in your SOC 2 report.
-Are the services you provide to your clients provided in a complete, accurate, authorized, and timely manner?
-Are you ensuring that these things are happening?
+If the services you provide are financial services or e-commerce services and are concerned with transactional integrity, Processing Integrity is a principle that should be included in your SOC 2 Audit .
+You must ensure that the services you provide to your clients are complete, accurate, authorized, and on time.

 Lastly, we have the Privacy principle.
 The Privacy principle is very unique and really stands on its own.
-It specifically addresses how you collect and/or use consumers’ personal information and do they have rights to opt out of how their information is used.
-It ensures that your organization is handling client data in accordance with any commitments in the entity’s privacy notice as committed or agreed, and with criteria defined in generally accepted privacy principles issued by the AICPA.
+It specifically addresses how you collect and/or use consumers’ personal information and do they have the rights to opt-out of how their information is used.
+It ensures that your organization is handling client data in accordance with any commitments in the entity’s privacy notice as committed or agreed and with criteria defined in generally accepted privacy principles issued by the AICPA.

 So, you aren’t necessarily required to address all five of the Trust Services Principles in your SOC 2 audit report, however, you should select the principles that are relevant to the services you are providing to your customers…